 The most common causes of enlarged lymph nodes among younger people include the following:

 One or more neck lymph nodes often enlarge in response to an upper respiratory infection, throat infection, or dental infection.
-These nodes are soft, not tender, and typically return to normal shortly after the infection goes away.
+In such cases,the nodes are soft and usually not tender.
+They typically return to normal shortly after the infection goes away.

-Sometimes, bacteria can directly infect a lymph node (lymphadenitis).
-Such infected nodes are quite tender to the touch.
+Sometimes bacteria can directly infect a lymph node (called lymphadenitis).
+These infection include cat-scratch disease, toxoplasmosis, and actinomycosis.
+In such infections, the infected nodes are quite tender to the touch.

-Certain systemic infections typically cause multiple lymph nodes to enlarge, including some in the neck.
+Certain systemic infections typically cause several lymph nodes to enlarge, including some in the neck.
 The most common of these infections are mononucleosis, human immunodeficiency virus (HIV), and tuberculosis.

 Cancerous neck lumps